fal-ai/poe-fal-video-maker/README.md

+This example uses fly.io as a hosting provider, and fal as an inference provider.

 1) Create a fly account if you don't have one already.
 New users get $5 credits but you might have to put a credit card.
 Install the fly command line tools
 ```
 brew install flyctl